igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify.md

 5. [Push Git Repository to GitHub](#push-git-repository-to-github)
 6. [Deploy on Netlify](#deploy-on-netlify)

-Among the prerequisites for this tutorial is a basic knowledge of Git with its command-line interface and GitHub/Netlify accounts.
+Basic knowledge of Git with its command-line interface and GitHub/Netlify accounts are the prerequisites for this tutorial.
 As a host operating system, I will be using Ubuntu 18.04.

 ### Install Hugo
-As per [Hugo's official documentation](https://gohugo.io/getting-started/installing/#debian-and-ubuntu), using `sudo apt-get install hugo` command is not recommended because it will not install the latest version of Hugo.
+As per [Hugo official documentation](https://gohugo.io/getting-started/installing/#debian-and-ubuntu), using `sudo apt-get install hugo` command is not recommended because it will not install the latest version of Hugo.
 Indeed, you will get version `0.40.1` while the newest version at the moment of writing is `0.69.1`.
-Therefore, download a .deb package from the [official Hugo releases page](https://github.com/gohugoio/hugo/releases) and install it using `dpkg` utility:
+Therefore, download a .deb package from the [official Hugo releases page](https://github.com/gohugoio/hugo/releases) and install it using the `dpkg` utility:

 ```plaintext
 $ wget https://github.com/gohugoio/hugo/releases/download/v0.69.1/hugo_0.69.1_Linux-64bit.deb